What is a clinical trial?

 It's usually a matter of searching online for current clinical trials.
 Most researcher websites will provide lots of information and application forms, as well as contact details if you have any more questions.

-For Alice and others who join multiple studies, word of mouth from other participants can also give top insights - this could be anything from how much a trial pays or it's perceived shortcomings, to handy details like it having a five-star chef serving delicious food.
+For Alice and others who join multiple studies, word of mouth from other people they meet on trials can also give top insights - this could be anything from how much a trial pays or it's perceived shortcomings, to handy details like it having a five-star chef serving delicious food.

 Further reading